cryptokrishtopher/binancescanner/readme.md

 - Test colorama on Linux and Mac

 ### Noob Guide
-1. Install python 3 and pip as shown [here](https://matthewhorne.me/how-to-install-python-and-pip-on-windows-10/)
-1. Install the required modules listed above using pip
+1. Install git, python 3.6, pip, [MS Visual C++ 14.0 2015](https://go.microsoft.com/fwlink/?LinkId=691126) and the required modules
-1. If correctly installed, you should be able to double click BIscanner.py to run it
+1. Create a folder anywhere (for example: Desktop)
+1. Open CMD and cd to that folder
+1. Clone repo to folder using git
+1. Cd into the cloned repo
+1. Run scanner

 ## traderstoolkit
 The traderstoolkit is a collection of scripts and tools to allow easier trading.
 Each tool will be released standalone as they are completed and the toolkit will be released as a whole at a later date.